ghdl/ghdl/doc/using/InvokingGHDL.rst

   elaborates the design, this can be skipped.

   ..
 WARNING::
      This elaboration command is not a complete elaboration in terms of the VHDL standard.
 The actual elaboration is performed at runtime.
 Therefore, in order to get a complete VHDL elaboration without running the simulation, ``ghdl --elab-run --no-run`` is required.
+See :option:`--no-run`.

 .. index:: cmd run